SalaamahP/SalaamahP/README.md

 **S:** As stated in the Interview Skills reflection, the Work Integrated Learning componenet of my qualification included processes which was likley to lead to a job interview.
 While the previous module provides a sound theoretical foundation for how to approach interviews.
 The reality can often be different.
 As such some form of practical experience would serve best to truly prepare for an interview.

 **T:** Given the sitauton I was tasked with creating a video of myself in a mock interview.
-I had to select from a range of questions which might be asked in an interview and record myself answering them while apply the theoretcial work learnt, such as the STAR techniques
+I had to select from a range of questions which might be asked in an interview and record myself answering them while applying the theoretcial work learnt, such as the STAR technique.

-**A:**
+**A:** I completed the task by preparing for the interview as though it were real, doing research on the questions and structuring my answers in line with the technique.
+I practiced answering the questions outloud and also did a test run where I recorded myself and reviewed it, to ensure sound, video quality, tone, clothes, positioning, movements and background were acceptable.

-**R:**
+**R:** I was able to stimulate a fairly accurate mock virtual interview, which helped me greatly as my job placement in industry came from a virtual interview.
+Therefore, the processes truly prepared my for my actual interview as i was familiar with setting upa nd had a well structured plan and experience for the interview.
+The process highlighted areas of improvement as well which I adjusted before my actual interview.